HIGHMARK STADIUM

 • Thurman Thomas wins NFL MVP and Offensive Player of the Year in 1991.

 The Buffalo Bills christened the stadium on August 17, 1973.
 It originally had a seating capacity of over 80,000, consisting of three decks of blue and red seats.
-The lower and second levels of seats circle the entire Fieldturf playing field.
-An upper level of seats are located on both sides of the playing field.
-The playing field is located 50 feet below ground level, eliminating long walks to the upper deck.
-Through its history, the stadium has underwent many changes over the years.
+The lower and second levels of seats circled the entire Fieldturf playing field.
+An upper level of seats were located on both sides of the playing field that was located 50 feet below ground level, eliminating long walks to the upper deck.
+Through its history, the stadium underwent many changes.
 In 1984, the stadium’s capacity was increased to 80,290 with the addition of 16 executive suites, and in 1992, 24 more executive suites were added.
 More additions were completed in 1994.
-The Red Zone and Goal Line clubs, that are enclosed of glass and consist of 500 seats were added along with 14 executive suites.
+The Red Zone and Goal Line clubs, that were enclosed of glass and consisted of 500 seats were added along with 14 executive suites.
 The main addition in 1994 was a massive 31.5ft high and 41.5ft wide JumboTron video/scoreboard.
 In 1998 the seating capacity was reduced to just under 74,000, as new larger seats were installed.
 This addition also included more luxury and club seats.
 In 2007, a new 88ft by 32ft HD video/scoreboard was installed and replaced the old Sony Jumbotron.
 Electronic ribbon boards were also installed in the interior.

-The Buffalo Bills home is one of the oldest stadiums in the league and lacks many of the amenities found within new stadiums.
-In October 2022, the Bills, state and local officials agreed to construct a new stadium for the team across the street from Highmark Stadium.
-It is projected to open in fall 2026 and Highmark Stadium will then be demolished.
+Before its closing, the Buffalo Bills home was one of the oldest stadiums in the league and lacked many of the amenities found within new stadiums.
+In October 2022, the Bills, state and local officials agreed to construct a new stadium (also named Highmark Stadium) for the team across the street from Highmark Stadium.
+It opened in September 2026 and Highmark Stadium was demolished in summer 2026.
+The Buffalo Bills played their last regular season game at Highmark Stadium on January 4, 2026, a win against the New York Jets.

 Outside Highmark Stadium, home of the Buffalo Bills.